July 26-29, 2018

 - This course promises to be a journey of experiential learning, vastly different from any other agriculture course including permaculture courses.
 The Sacred Gardener courses take you out of the theory and into experience, which integrates and grounds the abstraction of intellectual concepts underlying the work.

 - The course’s guide is Steven Martyn, who lives with his family, working as a teacher and farmer at the Sacred Gardener farm in Golden Lake.
 Steven has gardened personally and professionally, in many different challenging environments for over thirty years.
 His approach to gardening is unique, in part because he learned how to forage before he learned how to garden.
-This, and time he spent with the Lacodon Maya, shaped his vision and approach to wild gardening or “wildculturing”, in which the natural elements of the land and Her gifts are received and honoured with deep appreciation.
+This and the time he spent with the Lacandon Maya shaped his vision and approach to wild gardening or “wildculturing”, in which the natural elements of the land and Her gifts are received and honored with deep appreciation.

-Some of Steven’s other experiences which lend depth and a broader context to his teaching are that he worked as professional landscaper and started Livingstone & Greenbloom, one of Toronto’s first ecological landscape companies in the late 80’s.
+Some of Steven’s other experiences which lend depth and a broader context to his teaching are that he worked as a professional landscaper and started Livingstone & Greenbloom, one of Toronto’s first ecological landscape companies in the late 80’s.
 He is presently the primary grower, wildcrafter and production manager for The Algonquin Tea Company (which he co-founded, and created the herbal blends for in 1996).
-Steven also has an M.A. in Traditional Plant Use from Trent U. He has been a part time professor a Algonquin College teaching wild edible and medicinal plant use as well as traditional survival skills for more then a decade.
+Steven also has an M.A. in Traditional Plant Use from Trent U. He has been a part-time professor at Algonquin College teaching wild edible and medicinal plant use as well as traditional survival skills for more than a decade.

 The work at Trent University helped Steven research, plan and document the land use process in Madawaska.
 But it was Steven’s sojourn in Central America, an experience with Lacandon Mayan people and their complex polycultural milpas that really inspired him to create the Madawaska forest garden.
 In 2016 the story of this garden’s planning and co-creation, “The Madawaska Forest Garden” was released.
 The sister book, “Sacred Gardening” was released June 2017.